I don’t always do memes, but when I do, it becomes marketing success

 Tips to marketers

-To summarize, whether you are looking to incorporate existing memes or create new>Tips to marketersketing strategy with thorough analysis of your brand’s perceived image, its values and a compatibility to the products or services your brand provides.
+To summarize, whether you are looking to incorporate existing memes or create new ones, it demands a marketing strategy with thorough analysis of your brand’s perceived image, its values and a compatibility to the products or services your brand provides.
 To make things easier, perhaps Shifman’s (2012) definition of key meme factors might come in handy when crafting a remixable meme.
 This will certainly increase your chances of virality when using memes in marketing.

 References: